Jim Jordan Won’t Cooperate with Select Committee

 The average voter here does not really have much of an opinion of Matt Gaetz.
 Even before his recent notoriety he did fewer town halls than Miller and most of those were in the eastern part of his district.
 The average voter also does not care about the internal maneuverings of the local Republican Party.
 The Party exerts its power nonetheless.
 Chris Dosev, an otherwise decent ideological fit for the area, was not only crushed by Gaetz in the primaries but when he ran for Florida House versus Gaetz ally Alex Andrade, the Party spent resources to crush him again to drive home the point that Matt was sacrosanct.
 I would strongly suggest that anyone looking to change the politics of Northwest Florida should ignore the shiny object that is Matt Gaetz and focus on more local races that will shift the local ecosystem over time.

 V & Z respond: Thanks for the excellent analysis!

 L.R.H. in Oakland, CA, writes: You have answered questions about the value of voters consciously relocating to influence elections, a process that might be occurring naturally in Texas.
 (I myself have four lefty friends who've moved there for work in the last few years!)
 I recently discovered that the Libertarian Party got there first.
 The radio show This American Life covered this in the 2003 episode "Regime Change."
-The Libertarian Party's current plan can be seen at their web site Free State Project website.
+The Libertarian Party's current plan can be seen at their website, Free State Project.

 God, Scrod, and Harvard Yard